kairovz/BattleEye/README.md

 Anticheat Bypass exploiting leaked handles.

-Will work for EAC and other anticheats, but fuck BattlEye in particular.
+Will work for EAC and other anticheats, but fuck the rootkit BattlEye in particular.

-Also works for getting access to antiviruses, so hf killing

 Thanks to Schnocker for idea.